zoura8/zoura8.github.io/publications.md

 __Pendidikan al-Islam dan Ke-Muhammadiyahan Berwawasan HAM untuk SMA dan MAN (Islam, Muhammadiyah and Human Rights—a set of textbooks and modules for high school students and teachers)__.
 Co-editor.
 MAARIF Institute, Dikdasmen Muhammadiyah, New Zealand Aid (NZAID).

-__“Saat Negara Membangun Jembatan Dialog (When countries building a bridge for dialogue).__ Jurnal MAARIF vol. 3. no 1.
+__Saat Negara Membangun Jembatan Dialog (When Countries Building a Bridge for Dialogue).__ Jurnal MAARIF vol. 3. no 1.
 Feb 2008.

 __Interfaith Dialogue at the Grassroots level: A Case Study of an Interfaith Empowerment Program in East Java Indonesia.__ Masters Thesis.
 CRCS.GMU.
 Yogyakarta, 2007.